BriskBear/.io/README.md

 `cd && .io/maint/io.CONFIG && . .bashrc` Go to home directory, run the configure script, activate .io by sourcing .bashrc

+# Learn .io

+Yeah, documentation.
+So I even created this great gen.README blank to make this easier, but updating and introducing new convenience has really been the focus.
+Heh.
+For now use `?` to read aliases, I'm slowly working on `io -h` but that comes with documenting blanks.
+The scripts in .io/blanks are the meat and potatoes. _Hopefully_ you'll agree these are named well, but I am open to suggestions.
+To get you going, the coolest thing about .io is the package manager commands:
+  - `setup, purge, Query, update`
+    - These call my signature switcher, which calls `OS` to detect which distro you're using then uses the keyfile (.io/blanks/keys/_relevant_) to call the appropriate package manager to install your program. (ie. Ubuntu/Debian=>apt, Archlinux=>(yay)/pacman)
+    - I've yet to add REL(etc.) just yet but it will be simple by the framework (Honestly only covered _my_ needs yet right?)
+  - `ssh.INIT` this sets up .ssh/ folders with usable permissions and generates a fresh key for you off the bat.
+I cannot tell you how much time I've wasted trying to get these assigned correctly over the years, but you get to spend seconds doing it right the first time.

 ## Unimerge
 _The moment I've all been waiting for_